Underage Marijuana Use Awareness Campaign

 The MTF survey is given annually to students in eighth, 10th, and 12th grades who self-report their substance use behaviors over various time periods, such as past 30 days, past 12 months, and lifetime.
 The survey also documents students’ perception of harm, disapproval of use, and perceived availability of drugs and has been doing so since 1975.

-The lower prevalence levels in 2021 and afterwards mark the first substantial change in marijuana prevalence in more than a decade; previous to 2021 marijuana levels had hovered without any systematic trending for about a decade.
 Levels of annual marijuana use today are considerably lower than the historic highs observed in the late 1970s, when more than half of 12th graders had used marijuana in the past 12 months.
-This high point marked the pinnacle of a rise in marijuana use from relatively negligible levels before the 1960s.
+This high point marked the pinnacle of a rise in marijuana use from negligible levels before the 1960s.

-Delta-8 questions were added to the survey in 2023.
+Delta-8 Questions on delta-8 were added to the survey in 2023.
 Delta-8 is a substance derived from hemp.
-It contains THC-8, which is a chemical similar to the active ingredient THC-9 found in cannabis and reportedly produces a high that some have called “marijuana light.”
+It contains THC-8, which is an isomer of the active ingredient THC-9 found in cannabis.
+Delta-8 reportedly produces a high that some have called “marijuana light”.
+Regulation of delta-8 is currently under development; because it is derived from hemp, its use and sale is not covered by state, local, and federal laws that regulate cannabis.

 National Institute on Drug Abuse (NIDA): NIDA is a component of the National Institutes of Health, U.S. Department of Health and Human Services.
 NIDA supports most of the world’s research on the health aspects of drug use and addiction.
 The Institute carries out a large variety of programs to inform policy, improve practice, and advance addiction science.
 For more information about NIDA and its programs, visit https://www.nida.nih.gov/.